 Here is the ultimate guide for camping with your dog.
 Be sure to read these seven tips before you head out on that RVing adventure!

 1. Plan Your Trip With Care

-This tip will sound obvious, but it’s amazing how many people don’t bother to plan with their pet in mind.
-The most important things you can do when planning is to call ahead and make sure the place you are going allows dogs.
+This tip will sound obvious, but it’s amazing how many people don’t bother to plan with their pets in mind.
+The most important thing you can do when planning is to call ahead and make sure the place you are going allows dogs.
 If you are staying at a state or national park find out if they allow dogs in the campground or on the trails.
 For a private RV park, call ahead and ask about their pet policy.
 Many RV parks have rules about pet quantities, breeds, and sometimes even size restrictions.
 It’s always good to know before you just show up.
 In addition, find out where the nearest emergency vet is.

 2. Get Ready

 Your dog has needs just like you.
 Make sure you apply flea and tick meds prior to traipsing through the wilderness.
 Just like you spray yourself to prevent bites, if you’re camping with your dog you need to do the same for him.
 Pack a travel food and water bowl.
 Have any medication your dog might need, and be sure to bring along a pet first aid kit.